nin9s/elk-hole/README.md

 ### LOGSTASH HOST
 1. copy "/conf.d/20-dns-syslog.conf" to your logstash folder (usually ```/etc/logstash/```)
-1.1 if you have other files in this folder make sure to properly edit the input/output/filter sections to avoid matching our filebeat dns logs in these files which may be processed earlier.
+If you have other files in this folder make sure to properly edit the input/output/filter sections to avoid matching our filebeat dns logs in these files which may be processed earlier.
 For testing purposes you can name your conf files like so:

 ```
 /conf.d/20-dns-syslog.conf